Soller is a Special Place

 The Train to Palma

-El Tren de Soller is a another popular tourist attraction.
+El Tren de Soller, the train that connects Soller with Palma is a another popular tourist attraction.
 The train started to put an end to the isolation between Soller and the rest of the island, when the train line connected Palma to Soller in 1911 after years of planning and construction.
 It was one of the earliest electric routes in Europe.
 A ride on the train is also a must, when either visiting from Palma or taking a day trip to Palma from Soller.
 The train winds itself up the mountains and trough many tunnels before reaching the other side of the mountain range at Bunyola and then on through the almond orchards towards Palma as the end stop.
 The train rolling stock also dates back to the beginning of the 20th century and is an attraction in its own right, with the wooden benches and outside platform at each end of the carriages.

 Hiking in the Tramuntana Mountains